ianhellstrom/html-docs/readme.md

-# Databaseline Code Repository
-Code in this repository has been developed by Ian Hellström for [databaseline.tech](https://databaseline.tech).
+Code in this repository has been developed by [Ian HellstrÃ¶m](https://databaseline.tech).

 You are free to use and/or modify the code in this repository.
 Attribution to the source is appreciated.